Samoa: 19th century

 Visits by American trading and whaling vessels were important in the early economic development of Samoa.
 The Salem brig Roscoe (Captain Benjamin Vanderford), in October 1821, was the first American trading vessel known to have called, and the Maro (Captain Richard Macy) of Nantucket, in 1824, was the first recorded United States whaler at Samoa.
-The whalers came for fresh drinking water, firewood and provisions, and later, they recruited local men to serve as crewmen on their ships.
+The whalers came for fresh drinking water, firewood, provisions and, later, for recruiting local men to serve as crewmen on their ships.
 The last recorded whaler visitor was the Governor Morton in 1870.

 Christian missionary work in Samoa began in 1830 when John Williams of the London Missionary Society arrived in Sapapali'i from the Cook Islands and Tahiti.
 According to Barbara A. West, "The Samoans were also known to engage in 'headhunting', a ritual of war in which a warrior took the head of his slain opponent to give to his leader, thus proving his bravery."

 In A Footnote to History: Eight Years of Trouble in Samoa (1892), Robert Louis Stevenson details the activities of the great powers battling for influence in Samoa – the United States, Germany and Britain – and the political machinations of the various Samoan factions within their indigenous political system.
 Even as they descended into ever greater interclan warfare, what most alarmed Stevenson was the Samoans' economic innocence.
-In 1894, just months before his death, he addressed the island chiefs:There is but one way to defend Samoa.
-Hear it before it is too late.
-It is to make roads, and gardens, and care for your trees, and sell their produce wisely, and, in one word, to occupy and use your country... if you do not occupy and use your country, others will.
-It will not continue to be yours or your children's, if you occupy it for nothing.
-You and your children will in that case be cast out into outer darkness".
+In 1894, just months before his death, he addressed the island chiefs:

 He had "seen these judgments of God" in Hawaii, where abandoned native churches stood like tombstones "over a grave, in the midst of the white men's sugar fields".